-What season are we in?
+What season are we in for the salmon run?

 Spring – Springtime flows are usually not at all an issue for salmon due to snow melt combined with lots of rain.
-Note: This may mean you need to target a run closer to mid – peak simply as a result of too much water relative to how many salmon will be in the river during the early phase.
+Note: This may mean you need to target a run closer to mid-peak simply as a result of too much water relative to how many salmon will be in the river during the early phase.

 The rule here is often to follow the water.
 After a large surge of rain and increased river flows, you target higher up the river system.
 The longer it has been since the last surge, you target lower on the river system.

 Summer – Usually there’s less rain, but flows are still good due to lots of snow / glacial melt being available.
 However, flows are often more predictable, so you can generally follow a run through each phase.
 Early – fish lower.
 Late – fish higher on the river.

 Early fall – Always focus lower on the river in the early phase of a run in these conditions unless there’s a dam on the river releasing steady flow, then treat it more like summer conditions.

 Late fall/winter – In this season, you will have both very high flows and potentially very low flows, so following the water is extremely critical to finding lots of salmon wherever you decide to fish.

 What is the rivers “navigable (for fish) cfs or flow rate?” and current or predicted cfs?